Updated: August 3rd, 2022

 - Drum sticks

-So the only thing not included are the pedal for the kick drum as well as the Hi-Hat stand and you’d have to buy them separately or use your existing gear (which should be fully compatible).
+So the only thing not included are the pedal for the kick drum and the Hi-Hat stand and you’d have to buy them separately or use your existing gear (which should be fully compatible).

 Note: This is what you’ll get in the box with the “Eleven-Piece Strike Kit“.
 If you opt for the – less pricey – eight piece kit – you WON’T get the 14” drum pad and one 14” dual-zone crash instead of three.
 To my mind, this is up to your particular setup taste.
 In terms of quality, this doesn’t make a difference to the kit and all my following remarks will apply to both versions of the Strike Pro.

 The heads are large and authentic-looking.
 They are designed to be like real drum heads in terms of surface area, and are also intended to mimic the feel of acoustic drums.
 The cymbals are not full-size (they are crescent-shaped rather than circle-shaped), but their surface area is impressive nonetheless.

-The kick drum is sizable, and gives some good resistance to the kick pedal.
+The kick drum is sizeable, and gives some good resistance to the kick pedal.
 This is maybe the greatest strength of this kit — the way it responds to being hit.
 Because of its size and weight (and the makeup of the drum heads) these things really look, feel, and sound like the real thing.

 Alesis Strike Pro Drum Module